What Is Radical Acceptance?

-- Remind yourself that there are causes for the reality.
+Remind yourself that there are causes for the reality.
 There are a number of coronaviruses.
 A novel strand seems to have broken out at the end of 2019.
-It was a significantly more contagious and fatal strand than other viruses we know, and this led to an epidemic in the east that quickly spread around the world.
+It was a significantly more contagious and fatal strand than other viruses we know, and this led to an epidemic that quickly spread around the world, becoming a pandemic.
 Each case of the virus is a direct result of exposure.
 There is cause and effect to illness, economic strain, and every consequence in my life.

 Practice radical acceptance with the whole self (mind, body, soul).
 I accept that this pandemic is happening.
 I radically accept that my life has been radically altered.
 I accept that my work life is impacted.
 I accept I can’t go to parks or access nature as I like.
 I accept that my children are out of school and I am now their teacher.
 I breathe into this acceptance.
 I soften my body, relaxing my facial muscles and opening my hands to this reality.
 I imagine myself continuing to accept how the virus has changed my life as the days go on.
 I don’t like or approve of what is happening, but I do recognize it, acknowledge it, and accept it.

 Practice opposite action.
 Aloud I say, “I accept that this is happening.”
 I write a list of everything I would do if I were accepting all the facts associated with coronavirus.
 For instance, if I were to accept that quarantining was going to last for the next few months, I’d create a daily routine for myself.
 I’d take up a new hobby if I had the space and energy.
 I’d let the kids know that they aren’t going back to school this year.
 I’d stop searching for news items alerting me to when this will end.